someth2say/taijitu/README.md

 - `setup.precisionThreshold = 0`: When comparing numeric entries, some threshold will be permitted.
 If the difference between two numeric columns is _below_ threshold, no difference will be assumed.

-- `setup.queryOptimization  = true`: If set to true, queries starting by "select * from..." will have the `*` replaced by the list of fields, as provided in `comparison.test_name.fields`.
+- `setup.queryOptimization  = true`: If set to true, queries starting by "select * from..." will have the `*` replaced by the list of fields, as provided in `runtime.test_name.fields`.
 This may sometimes improve performance, and avoid typos when copying the list of fields.

 - `setup.plugins   = org.someth2say.taijitu.plugins.taijituWriter,org.someth2say.taijitu.plugins.taijituSQLProvider`: Comma separated list of `thread plugins`.
-Each hook will perform different actions before and after each comparison is executed.
-Those can be understand as plug-ins for the comparison architecture.
+Each hook will perform different actions before and after each runtime is executed.
+Those can be understand as plug-ins for the runtime architecture.
  Currently, only those two hooks are provided:
- - `org.someth2say.taijitu.plugins.taijituWriter`: Write the comparison results into XLS or CSV files, as per configuration properties.
+ - `org.someth2say.taijitu.plugins.taijituWriter`: Write the runtime results into XLS or CSV files, as per configuration properties.
- Also can dump comparison statistics in those same formats.
+ Also can dump runtime statistics in those same formats.
  - `org.someth2say.taijitu.plugins.taijituSQLProvider`: Generate a SQL text file, with the needed SQL sentences for repairing found differences.
  Will generate INSERT statements for missing entries, and UPDATE statements for differences.